Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: Introduction

 Thus, the proposed algorithm can trade communication costs with an $\bigO(\delta)$ bound on snapshot operation latency.
 Moreover, between any two consecutive periods in which snapshot operations block the system for write operations, the algorithm guarantees that at least $\delta$ write operations occur.

-\item The two proposed algorithms presented in sections~\ref{sec:aussnba} and~\ref{sec:aussata} consider unbounded counters.
-In Section~\ref{sec:bounded}, we explain how to bound these counters as well as how to extend our solutions to reconfigurable ones.
+\item Using Lamport's happened-before relation~\cite{DBLP:journals/cacm/Lamport78}, we bound the cost of the proposed self-stabilizing operations to constants, for the case of non-blocking solution, and $\bigO(n+\delta)$, for the case of the always-terminating solution, where $\delta$ is a predefined constant that we introduced in the previous item.
+The two proposed algorithms presented in sections~\ref{sec:aussnba} and~\ref{sec:aussata} consider unbounded counters.
+In Section~\ref{sec:bounded}, we explain how to bound these counters.

+\item We validate our correctness proof, evaluate the performance of the algorithms and investigate the properties of $\delta$ via a Rust-based implementation and PlanetLab experiments.
+We observe that Delporte-Gallet \etal's non-self-stabilizing non-blocking solution and our self-stabilizing variation have similar behaviors with negligible differences in their overheads.
+Moreover, Delporte-Gallet \etal's non-self-stabilizing alway-terminating solution's snapshot latency grows linearly as the number of concurrent snapshotters increases.
+By varying $\delta$, our self-stabilizing solution gets various latencies.
+For $\delta = 0$, the write latency scales fairly well and the snapshot latency is a constant that appears to be twice as much as the latency of the non-blocking solutions.
+In our experiments we noticed that, on the one hand, a higher $\delta$ leads to shorter write latency, while on the other hand, a higher $\delta$ leads to longer snapshot latency.

 \end{enumerate}